MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Discussion

 Another characteristic feature expected from equation (\ref{eq:t_shift}) is that, as time goes on, the compressible amplification is going to work for smaller $\Delta R$; smaller-scale localized magnetic concentrations can be formed at later times.
 In order to capture these fine-scale structures, numerical simulations require sufficiently high resolution.
 Thus, the saturation level and time-variability of magnetic field may depend on numerical resolution, which will be addressed in our future work.

 Global simulations should automatically take the effect of $\frac{\partial \kappa}{\partial R}\ne 0$ into account.
 Therefore, if one applied the same analyses on the magnetic evolution in Section \ref{sec:evolB} to global simulation data, the similar result regarding the importance of the compressible effect should be obtained, although such an attempt has not been tried within our knowledge.
 However, here, numerical resolution would matter as discussed above.
+If the numerical resolution in the radial direction is insufficient and the difference in $\kappa$ between neighboring cells is too large, it appears that intermittent variability cannot be captured (Akatsuka \& Suzuki 2023, in preparation).